Person to Person (Mad Men): Plot

-In the fall of 1970, Don calls Sally from Utah, where he's witnessed Gary Gabelich's Blue Flame break the land speed record at the Bonneville Speedway.
-Sally gives Don the news about Betty's cancer diagnosis and states her opinion that Bobby and Gene should stay with Henry Francis after their mother's death, as this will allow them to stay in the same school, same house, and have the same friends.
-Phoning Betty next, Don implores her to have his children live with him.
-However, Betty insists she wants them to live with her brother and his wife, stating they need stability and "a woman in their lives," things that Don cannot provide.
-Making his way further west to California, Don reunites with Anna Draper's niece Stephanie, who has left her child to be raised with his paternal grandmother.
-Don tries to give her Anna Draper's wedding ring, which she had left to Don, who had used it to propose to Megan.
-Megan returned it after the divorce.
-Stephanie rejects the gift, seeing no point.
-She is about to leave for an Esalen-like, oceanside spiritual retreat further up the state's coastline, and takes Don with her.
+In the fall of 1970, Don calls Sally from Utah.
+Sally tells Don about Betty's cancer diagnosis.
+She believes Bobby and Gene should stay with Henry Francis after Betty dies.
+Don implores Betty to have his children live with him; Betty wants them to live with her brother and his wife, stating they need stability that Don cannot provide.
+In California, Don reunites with Anna Draper's niece Stephanie, who has left her child to be raised with his paternal grandmother.
+She leaves for an oceanside spiritual retreat, bringing Don with her.

-Meanwhile, as Joan and Richard begin planning their new life together, she receives a business opportunity from her old colleague Ken Cosgrove.
-She then offers Peggy a partnership in a film production company she is starting.
-She considers it and even discusses it with Stan, who tells her that her current job is a better fit, which leads to them arguing.
+Joan receives a business opportunity from Ken Cosgrove, and offers Peggy a partnership in her new film production company.
+Peggy discusses it with Stan, who tells her that her current job is a better fit, which leads to them arguing.
+Richard is displeased with Joan's professional ambition and leaves her.
+Later, Roger visits and tells Joan that his daughter Margaret is now "lost"; he is going to leave his estate to his grandson and Kevin.
+Roger also intends to marry Marie Calvet.

-Richard is displeased with Joan's professional ambition and leaves—it doesn't fit in with his plans for them.
-Some time later, Roger visits and tells Joan that his daughter Margaret is now "lost" and he is going to completely cut her out of his will, leaving his estate to his grandson Ellery and Kevin, who doesn't know Roger is his father.
-Joan reveals to Roger that Greg has no contact or relationship with Kevin, and that it will actually be something of a relief to know that Kevin's future will be provided for.
-Roger tells her that he's going to marry Megan's mother, Marie Calvet, and Joan laughs, delighted by the scandal.

-Back at the Francis residence, Sally has returned home from boarding school, ostensibly because she missed Bobby and Gene.
-Bobby reveals he knows about Betty's cancer, and knows that Sally has really returned to take care of him and Gene because their mother is going to die soon.
-Noticing that Bobby has burned his grilled cheese, Sally offers to show him how to do it properly, and she commences being the woman of the house.
+Sally returns home from boarding school.
+Bobby reveals he knows about Betty's cancer, and that Sally has returned to take care of him and Gene.